 Serving Suggestions

-To elevate your seafood casserole experience, consider serving it with:
+Make your casserole shine by serving it with:

-- Side Dishes: A crisp green salad, garlic bread, or roasted vegetables complement the richness of the casserole.
+- Side Dishes: Crisp green salad, garlic bread, or roasted veggies.

-- Wine Pairings: Light-bodied white wines such as Sauvignon Blanc or a delicate Pinot Grigio enhance the meal beautifully.
+- Wine Pairings: Light whites like Sauvignon Blanc or Pinot Grigio work great.

-- Display Ideas: Serve in a rustic casserole dish and garnish with fresh herbs for an inviting presentation at gatherings.
+- Display Ideas: Serve in a rustic dish and sprinkle fresh herbs on top.

 Common Mistakes When Making Seafood Casserole